benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 ####AuditableCollectedEntity
-(child of AuditableEntity)
+(child of `AuditableEntity`)
 #####What is it?
-AuditableCollectedEntity is the abstract base type for all OpenHDS entities that are collected by a fieldworker.
+`AuditableCollectedEntity` is the abstract base type for all OpenHDS entities that are collected by a `FieldWorker`.
 ######Dependencies
 + FieldWorker